-AI and autonomy systems for national security and defense
+AI/ML and autonomy systems for defense and national security

 Notable leadership hires: Chief Engineer